Best Dog Harnesses of 2026

 What we didn't like: Too much coverage for smaller dogs; can flatten long coats; doesn’t have a full chest/belly panel; newer version runs a little bit big

 If your dog is too big or too rough on their gear for a lightweight harness, go for the Ruffwear Web Master.
-A frequent choice of avalanche rescue dogs and service dogs alike, the Web Master is a sturdy harness that can hold up to large dogs.
+A frequent choice for avalanche rescue dogs and service dogs alike, the Web Master is a sturdy harness that can support large dogs.

 Ruffwear Web Master Harness

-The rest of the Web Master’s features are identical to the harness I have: closed-cell foam padding, a highly visible high-coverage shell, a sturdy handle for helping your dog maneuver obstacles, and padded belly straps for comfort.
+The rest of the Web Master’s features are identical to those of the harness I have: closed-cell foam padding, a highly visible, high-coverage shell, a sturdy handle to help your dog maneuver obstacles, and padded belly straps for comfort.

 Overall, this sturdy harness is the pick for large dogs who are tough on their gear and spend lots of time outdoors.